christianengineer/christianengineer.github.io/_posts/2023-12-03-facial-recognition-using-dlib-pythonc-identifying-individuals-from-images.md

 ---
-title: Facial Recognition using Dlib (Python/C++) Identifying individuals from images
 date: 2023-12-03
+description: We will be using Dlib for facial recognition in order to analyze and detect faces in images with high accuracy and efficiency, ensuring privacy.
+layout: article
 permalink: posts/facial-recognition-using-dlib-pythonc-identifying-individuals-from-images
-layout: article
+title: Privacy concerns, Dlib for facial recognition.
 ---

 ## AI Facial Recognition using Dlib